 The microchip shortage persisted through the end of 2021 and is expected to continue throughout 2022.
 This shortage halts new product from entering a market where they are in high demand.
 The cost of used Class 8 trucks nearly doubled while new trucks aren’t being produced.
 According to Freight Waves, Class 8 truck orders in November were the lowest for that month in 26 years.
 Because of this, experts believe the shortage is due to a massive backlog of unbuilt trucks and low demand.

 ISM Purchasing Manager’s Index

 The Purchasing Manager’s Index (PMI) is a measure of the direction of economic trends in manufacturing.
 Covering 19 industries, including both upstream and downstream activity, this is a leading indicator of overall economic activity.
-In the U.S., a PMI reading over 50 means the manufacturing economy is generally expanding, while a reading under 50 means this industry is generally contracting.
+In the United States, a PMI reading over 50 means the manufacturing economy is expanding, while a reading under 50 means the industry is contracting.
 When the PMI indicates an expansionary manufacturing economy, volume increases due to increased output.

 FWF continues to provide customers and carriers with reliable and new information to navigate the freight market with in-depth knowledge and data.
-Check out FWF’s resource center and website for other information that can improve your insights.
+Visit FWF’s resource center for more information that can improve your insights.